caseyamcl/configula/README.md

 * `yaml` or `yml` - Uses the [Symfony YAML parser](https://symfony.com/doc/current/components/yaml.html)
 * `ini` - Uses the built-in PHP `parse_ini_file()` function

 The `ConfigFactory::loadPath()` loader will traverse directories in your configuration path recursively.

-If you want to avoid scanning recursively, see below.
+The `ConfigFactory::loadSingleDirectory` will load your configuration in a single directory non-recursively.

 ### Local Configuration Files